 - Symptoms usually resolve completely within 2 months after completion of chemotherapy.r

-- Most pronounced is a decrease in the ability to identify the basic tastes salt, sour and umami.r
+- Most pronounced is a decrease in the ability to identify the basic tastes salt, sour and umami (savoury).r

 Sensory and hedonic changes are associated with lower energy (kJ) intake as well as negative nutritional, emotional and social consequences at similar cyclical time points during and after chemotherapy treatment.r

-Taste changes in people who have received radiation therapy to the head and neck may be more enduring.r Although some patients show full recovery by 6-12 months after completion of radiation therapy, others show incomplete or no recovery several years after completing treatment.r
+Taste changes in people who have received surgery or radiation therapy for the treatment of head and neck cancer may be more enduring.r Although some patients show full recovery by 6-12 months after completion of radiation therapy, others show incomplete or no recovery several years after completing treatment.r

 Contributing risk factors to changes in flavour perception may include:rrr